swkkd/gowebapi/docs/ElementCategoryApi.md

 # **ElementCategoryCreateSecurityEntry**
-> ElementCategoryCreateSecurityEntry(ctx, webId, securityEntry, optional)
+> ElementCategoryCreateSecurityEntry(a.client.ctx, webId, securityEntry, optional)
 Create a security entry owned by the element category.

 ### Required Parameters